-All single students sign an academic year room contract (Fall semester-early May).
+All single students sign an academic year room contract (Fall and Spring).
 Housing charges are due when tuition is due each academic semester.
-Summer housing for single students is available in Frank Franz Hall, Southeast Campus Housing, or the Off Campus Apartments, under a separate contract.
-The room contract for family and graduate student apartments is for twelve months (Fall semester-early August) and rent installments are due at the beginning of each semester.
+Summer housing for single students is available in a residence hall under a separate contract.

 Current rates and additional information are all available from the: